anuragkumarpandey/Git-Hub-Profile/README.md

-Hi there, I'm Anurag Kumar Pandey 👋

-🚀 Tech Enthusiast | Lifelong Learner | Aspiring IT Professional

-I'm a passionate tech enthusiast originally from Nepal and residing rightnoe in Germanyand  eager to explore the ever-evolving world of technology.
-I have a growing interest in software development, IT systems, and emerging technologies from my school.
-In my spare time, you’ll find me doing photography, writing stories, or brewing a fresh cup of coffee to fuel my ideas!

-My goal is to continuously learn and develop my skills while contributing to exciting projects in the tech industry.

-🔧 Skills & Technologies

-I have experience in various technologies and skills, including:

-Programming: HTML,CSS, JavaScript

-Tools & Frameworks: Git, React, Node.js

-Problem-Solving & Debugging

-Continuous Learning & Tech Exploration

-🌱 Currently Exploring

-I am currently diving deeper into:

-Webprogrammierung and DevOps

-AI & Machine Learning

-Open-source contributions

-Web development best practices
+Hi, I’m Anurag Kumar Pandey!
+I’m a tech enthusiast from Nepal, currently living in Germany.
+I have always been curious about technology and enjoy learning how things work — especially in the world of software and IT systems.

+I’m interested in web development and I’m learning to work with languages like HTML, CSS, and JavaScript.
+I’ve also started exploring tools like Git, React, and Node.js to build small projects and improve my problem-solving skills.

+Besides coding, I like spending my free time doing photography, writing stories, and enjoying a good cup of coffee.
+My goal is to keep learning and growing in the tech world while working on creative and exciting projects.

+Right now, I’m exploring more about web programming, DevOps, and the basics of AI and Machine Learning.
+I also want to get involved in open-source projects to learn from real-world examples.

 📫 Connect with Me